-Bifocal Contact Lenses In Manchester
+Bifocal Contact Lenses from Our Optometrist in Manchester

 You may have had great luck correcting simple nearsightedness or farsightedness with contact lenses for many years, but times change, and so do eyes.
 If you're now struggling with a focus issue called presbyopia, you'll need additional help to bring both near and distant objects into focus.
 Does that mean you have to switch to bifocal eyeglasses?
 If you're a patient at Prudhomme Vision, the answer is no. Our Manchester optometrist can fit you with bifocal contact lenses that can perform that kind of correction.

 Why do so many people need some type of multifocal lenses?
 Once you pass the age of 40, the lenses of your eyes become more and more resistant to the tiny muscles that control their focus.
 Typically, this change means that your ability to see near objects or book text clearly is reduced.
 If you already have a refractive error such as nearsightedness that makes distant objects blurry, you now need two different kinds of correction at the same time.
 Bifocal eyeglasses solve this problem by placing a near-vision segment toward the bottom of the lens, and correcting for distance vision toward the top.
 Progressive lenses operate on the same principle, but with a single, smoothly-blended gradation stretching from the top of the lens to the bottom.